CiscoSystems/cognitive/README.md

       Creating links between components
       --------------------------------------

-      a) Select one component to highlight it (green colour).
+      a) Select one component to highlight it (green color).
 Now, click on the second component to create a link between them.
 Inorder to de-highlight , click on the same component again.

       b) Click “Run” if you add a new component.
 This registers the new component and adds it to your saved workflow.
 Or in other words, you won't see the effect unless you click 'Run' after adding the new component.